Unlock The Secrets Your CFT Monitor Deserves Today! Discover What This Powerful Tool Actually Does.

 4. Communication and Handoff to Next Shift

 At the end of your shift, you’re not just handing over a tool.
-Still, you’re handing over responsibility.
+You’re handing over responsibility.
 You need to communicate any unresolved issues, pending maintenance, or observations about operator fatigue or procedure tweaks.
 A good shift-change talk can prevent the next monitor from starting blind.

 Common Mistakes (That Even Seasoned Monitors Make)